 If you are applying under a different name from that which appears on your transcript(s) and/or Verification Form(s), you must submit documentation of your name change.
 A copy of either your new Social Security Card or your marriage license is acceptable as documentation.

-Please Note: Because all application materials become the property of the Child Life Certifying Committee candidates are encouraged to make copies of submitted documentation for their records To confirm receipt of your materials, the use of an expedited, traceable mail service or the postal service's Delivery Confirmation is recommended.
+Please Note: Because all application materials become the property of the Child Life Certification Commission candidates are encouraged to make copies of submitted documentation for their records To confirm receipt of your materials, the use of an expedited, traceable mail service or the postal service's Delivery Confirmation is recommended.